Our Interview Process

 - Your ability to consider and assess your own strengths and weaknesses for future self-development.

-It is essential that all applicants bring the following items to interview:
+It is essential that all candidates bring the following items to interview:

-- Photographic identification (either your driver’s license or passport)
+- Photographic identification (preferably your driver’s licence and/ or passport)

 - Your original GCSE certificates (or certified statements of results) for English and Mathematics